Skip to main content

 Honor Hispanic Heritage Month in the District – Through Oct.
 15

 Washington, DC's vibrant culture is deeply rooted in its Hispanic and Latin American community and during Hispanic Heritage Month, it's even easier to celebrate, learn and immerse yourself.
 Sample pupusas to paellas at these Latin-owned restaurants.
 Take your pick of social salsa dancing, empanada-making classes and other activities at Union Market's La Cosecha.
-Catch performances at FiestaDC's festival and parade (Sept.
-28-29).
-Secure tickets to a heritage night game with DC United (Sept.
-16), the Nats (Sept.
-28), the Washington Spirit (Oct.
-13) or the Capitals (Oct.
-15).
+Catch performances at FiestaDC's festival and parade.
+Secure tickets to a heritage night game with DC United, the Nats, the Washington Spirit or the Capitals.
 Attend an interactive Hispanic Heritage Month event at a Smithsonian museum or brush up on your history with a visit to ¡Presente!
 A Latino History of the U.S., the first completed installation of the National Museum of the American Latino, located within the National Museum of American History.

 Theatre Week